googleapis/repo-automation-bots/packages/object-selector/README.md

 export type Selector = [string, Operator, SelectorValueType];
 ```

+In the yaml config file, it looks like:
 ```yaml
 ["name", "regex", "(nodejs|javascript|typescript)"]
 ```
 or
 ```yaml
 ["private", "eq", false]
 ```

 Then we call a list of selectors `Selectors`.
 ```typescript
 export type Selectors = Array<Selector>;
 ```

+In the yaml config:
 ```yaml
 - ["private", "eq", false]
 - ["archived", "eq", false]